Annotating a new dataset

 Example

-Let's say we are interested in training a model that detect all mentions referring to animals entities.
+Suppose we want to train a model that detects all mentions referring to animal entities.

-To constitute our corpus we might start by the Wikipedia pages related to animals.
+To construct a minimal corpus, we can start from Wikipedia pages related to animals.

 Python Code to Generate the .txt Animals Corpus